 The growth of city-regions in Canada, North America and across the world raises new sets of urban planning and policy challenges, including growth management, economic competitiveness, transportation and congestion, public infrastructure planning, environmental sustainability and conservation, neighbourhood wellbeing and social inclusion, health, and quality of life in cities more generally.
 New challenges require new ideas and solutions.
 City Studies is a multidisciplinary undergraduate program that introduces students to concepts and skills to understand and tackle problems of an increasingly urban world.
 On completion of the program, our graduates are well-positioned to pursue further professional development in a wide variety of careers related to urban issues, among others, urban planning, transportation, real estate and development, social services and community development, government, and policy and research.
 The program also offers preparation for graduate studies in related fields.

-This program requires a total of 7.0 full credits within the broader 20 credit requirement for a UTSC degree.
-(See Calendar for details)
+The Major Program in City Studies (Arts) requires a total of 7.0 full credits within the broader 20 credit requirement for a UTSC degree.

-This Honours B.A. program combines a Major Program in City Studies with two four-month work terms in the private, public, or not-for-profit sector.
+The Major Program in City Studies with Co-op (Arts) combines the Major Program in City Studies with two four-month work terms in the private, public, or not-for-profit sector.
 Students enrolled in the City Studies Major Co-op Program will receive support from the Arts & Science Co-op Department to get job-ready and secure co-op placements.
 This is a limited enrolment program.
-(See Calendar for details)

 The Minor Program in City Studies (Arts) requires the completion of 4.0 credits.
 Students taking the Minor Program should consider selecting most of their Applications program requirements from one area of focus: City Building, Community Development, or City Governance.